angelrene45/Restaurant/README.md

 * Now you can open your browser and interact with these URLs:

-Frontend, built with Docker, with routes handled based on the path: http://localhost
+Frontend, built with Docker, with routes handled based on the path: http://localhost:3000

-Backend, JSON based web API based on OpenAPI: http://localhost/api/
+Backend, JSON based web API based on OpenAPI: http://localhost:8000/

-Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost/docs
+Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs

-Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost/redoc
+Alternative automatic documentation with ReDoc (from the OpenAPI backend): http://localhost:8000/redoc

 PGAdmin, PostgreSQL web administration: http://localhost:5050

-Flower, administration of Celery tasks: http://localhost:5555

-Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090

 To check the logs, run: